Finding the Best Suboxone Detox Treatment

 It is essential to understand that when it comes to opioid drugs, there is a big difference between dependence and addiction.
 Patients might become physically dependent, even when taking medications as prescribed.
 Dependence makes quitting all opioids very difficult and often, even painful.

 Suboxone withdrawal can be severe and extremely lengthy.
 Patients report 3 to 4 weeks of unbearable symptoms.
 Besides enduring physical symptoms, patients also feel intense psychological cravings when trying to detox from this drug.
 Because of the severity and length of the withdrawal symptoms, relapse while in the detox phase is prevalent.
-At home, Suboxone detox can be incredibly frustrating and exhausting to all people involved.
+At home, getting off Suboxone can be incredibly frustrating and exhausting to all people involved.
 Symptoms vary in strength and duration, depending on dosage and length of use.

 Withdrawal Symptoms Include: